 More than 20,000 asteroids have been given official designations, most of them in the asteroid belt between the orbits of Mars and Jupiter.
-Asteroids outside this belt include the Trojans, which share Jupiter's orbit, and the near-Earth asteroids.
+Asteroids outside this belt include the trojans, which share Jupiter's orbit, and the near-Earth asteroids.
 A number of different asteroid groups have been distinguished on the basis of their similar orbital characteristics.
-Other sub-planetary objects, considered distinct from asteroids, are Centaurs, Kuiper Belt objects, and comets, though classification is ambiguous in some cases.
+Other sub-planetary objects, considered distinct from asteroids, are centaurs, Kuiper Belt objects, and comets, though classification is ambiguous in some cases.
 Some of the smaller moons in the solar system appear to be captured asteroids, including the two moons of Mars, and a number of the outer moons of the four gas giants.

 Size of asteroids

-Asteroids range in size from a few meters to over 900 kilometers across, and vary greatly in composition.
+Asteroids range in size from a few meters to over 900 km across, and vary greatly in composition.
 Although none is visible to the naked eye, many can be seen at times with binoculars or small telescopes, including the four largest: 1 Ceres, 2 Pallas, 4 Vesta, and 10 Hygiea.
-Thirty known asteroids exceed 200 kilometers in diameter and the census of asteroids larger than 100 kilometers in diameter is believed to be virtually complete.
+Thirty known asteroids exceed 200 km in diameter and the census of asteroids larger than 100 km in diameter is believed to be virtually complete.
 In the 10 to 100 kilometer range, probably about half await discovery.
 However, of the estimated one million asteroids bigger than 1 kilometer across, only a tiny percentage is known.
 The total mass of all the asteroids, most of which is concentrated in the main belt, is about one-twentieth that of the Moon and about three times that of Ceres.
 Some asteroids, such as Ceres, Pallas, and Vesta, are nearly spherical; others, like 15 Eunomia (see Eunomia family), 107 Camilla, and 511 Davida, are quite elongated; still others, such as 4769 Castalia, 216 Kleopatra, and 4179 Toutatis, have bizarre shapes.

 Companions of asteroids